 spatial turning rate, i.e. the change in wave direction per unit forward distance.

-Hence, the directional turn of the wave crest over a distance is given by
+Hence, the directional turn of the wave crest over a distance

 (3.67)